star-3gg/fcc-react-tutorials/README.md

 - Vite and TypeScript (`TSX`) for a more up to date experience

 ## Prerequisites
+We are using containers in this project to make everything a nice experience and give you the ability to use your applications locally without tidious configurations.
+For this you will need to install a couple of things:

 1) You need to install `docker` the container engine.
 2) You also need to install `docker-compose` for simpler usage.
 3) You are ready for launch! 🚀